 An episcopal visitation of 1637 suggested the interior should be painted with scriptural sentences.
 Two of these survive on the inside of the tower arch.

 At the entrance to the churchyard the grecian-style granite Mackenzie Mausoleum commemorates William Daniel Mackenzie, Lord of the Manor from the 1850s, who was responsible for the 19th century internal remodelling and who purchased the Fawley estate from the Freeman family in the nineteenth-century.

-Both the Freemans and the Mackenzies owned Fawley Court, a 17th century mansion on the River Thames owned by The Marian Fathers but recently sold.
+Both the Freemans and the Mackenzies owned Fawley Court, a 17th century mansion on the River Thames.

 In the vestry there is a modern stained glass window by John Piper.
 This depicts the tree of life and is a memorial to Anthony Hartley.
 John Piper also restored the 18th century armorial glass in the north and south windows of the tower.
 He also created stained glass windows in Coventry Cathedral and the Memorial Chapel in Windsor and was collaborator with John Betjeman on various county guides.
 He lies buried in Fawley churchyard.

 click here to return to main index page